Aimée-Adèle Le Bouteiller: Beatification

 The beatification process commenced in France in an informative process that opened in 1933 and concluded in 1934.
-Theologians declared her writings to be of an orthodox nature (and not in contradiction of the faith) in a 28 February 1940 decree while the formal introduction to the cause on 1 February 1948 - under Pope Pius XII accorded the late religious with the title of Servant of God as the first official stage in the process.
+Theologians declared her writings to be of an orthodox nature in a 28 February 1940 decree.
+The formal introduction to the cause on 1 February 1948 - under Pope Pius XII accorded the late religious with the title of Servant of God as the first official stage in the process.
 An apostolic process was also conducted following this.
 The Congregation of Rites validated the previous processes in Rome on 18 April 1953 while consultants and the Congregation for the Causes of Saints met and approved the cause on 23 November 1982.
 The C.C.S. themselves voted in favor once again on 27 June 1983 and would pass it to the pope for his approval.

 On 24 September 1983 she was proclaimed to be Venerable after Pope John Paul II acknowledged that the late nun had lived a life of heroic virtue.

 The miracle required for her to be beatified was investigated in the location that it had originated in and received full C.C.S. validation on 5 December 1987.
 This in turn allowed a medical board to discuss the healing and the latter voted in the affirmative for the healing as a miracle on 26 April 1989 while consulting theologians did so as well on 30 June 1989.
 The C.C.S. did so as well on 21 November 1989 and passed it to the pope who approved it on 21 December 1989.

 John Paul II presided over the beatification on 4 November 1990.